kdleonard93/Black-Nerds-Journey-Blog/clqxq7x8j000l09jmelpo9t3w.md

 5. **SvelteKit for Full-Stack Development**: If the expense tracking app requires both frontend and backend development, SvelteKit offers an all-in-one solution, streamlining the development process.
 It provides features like server-side rendering, static site generation, and file-based routing, which can be very beneficial.

-#### Django Dogg
+#### Django Dogg 🐕

-Regarding the backend framework, Django won the battle here against Flask and Fa.
+Regarding the backend framework, Django won the battle here against Flask.
 I experimented a bit with both and my decision was pretty back and forth, but all in all, Django fits this project's needs the most.
 Some of the key features for choosing Django:

 1. **Structured and Feature-Rich**: Django's "batteries-included" approach provides a lot of built-in functionalities that I learned are beneficial for this app.
 The admin interface (best feature in my opinion), user authentication, and ORM are particularly useful.
 The admin interface can be quickly customized to manage expenses, categories, and user accounts, which would be a significant part of an expense-tracking app.